Precision tools including a caliper and magnifying glass for design verification and validation.

 Getting through design verification and validation is a huge milestone, but the path isn’t always smooth.
 Even with the best plans, you’re likely to run into a few common hurdles.
 Knowing what to expect can help you prepare your team and your strategy, turning potential roadblocks into manageable tasks.
 From tight budgets to the sheer volume of paperwork, these challenges are a normal part of the process.
 Let’s walk through some of the most frequent issues you might encounter.

-Limited Resources and Tight Timelines
+Working with Limited Resources and Tight Timelines

 Let’s be honest: verification and validation take time and money.
 The process involves a great deal of testing and paperwork, which can easily make your development cycle longer and more expensive.
 For startups or teams working with a lean budget, this can feel like a major strain.
 The pressure to launch quickly often conflicts with the need for meticulous testing, forcing you to find a balance between speed and diligence.
 Without proper planning, you might find your resources stretched thin right when you need them most for these critical final checks.

-The Burden of Complex Documentation
+Dealing with the Burden of Complex Documentation

 If you think developing the product is the hard part, wait until you get to the paperwork.
 Regulatory bodies like the FDA require you to document everything.
 According to the FDA’s own guidance on Design Controls, “All procedures, plans, inputs, outputs, tests, changes, and reviews must be clearly written down and kept as records.”
 This creates a massive administrative load.
 Simply put, if it isn’t written down, it didn’t happen.
 Keeping these records organized, accessible, and compliant is a significant challenge that requires dedicated attention and a solid system from day one.

-Software Complexity and Security Risks
+Managing Software Complexity and Security Risks

 If your product includes software, you’ve added another layer of complexity to the V&V process.
 It’s no longer just about whether the physical components work.
 Now, you have to prove the software is reliable, safe, and secure, especially for products classified as Software as a Medical Device (SaMD).
 Devices with software need special checks for bugs, security, and constant updates.
 This means your testing must account for potential software glitches, cybersecurity vulnerabilities, and how the system will handle future updates.
 It turns V&V into an ongoing effort, as software requires continuous monitoring and maintenance even after the product launches.

-Limitations of Real-World Testing
+Overcoming the Limits of Real-World Testing

 You can run a thousand tests in a controlled lab, but that environment will never perfectly mirror the real world.
 This is a fundamental challenge of validation.
 Even the most carefully designed tests might not show how a device will truly perform when it’s in the hands of actual users.
 People may use your product in unexpected ways, or it might be exposed to environmental conditions you didn’t anticipate.
 This gap between lab results and real-world application is why user feedback and clinical trials are so essential—they help you see how your product holds up when theory meets reality.